TheGreyGhost/MinecraftByExample/README.md

   - [MBE21][21] - using the TileEntityRenderer to render unusual shapes or animations

 ### Containers (Inventories)
-  - X [MBE30][30] - a simple container for storing items in the world - similar to a Chest
+  - [MBE30][30] - a simple container for storing items in the world - similar to a Chest
-  - X [MBE31][31] - a functional container such as a Furnace or Crafting Table
+  - [MBE31][31] - a functional container such as a Furnace or Crafting Table
   - X [MBE32][32] - an item (bag of flowers) which can store other items inside it.
 Also shows how to use Capability

 ### Recipes (Crafting/Furnace)